Addressing Polarization and Unfairness in Performative Prediction: Introduction

-It is worth noting that although a few recent works also studied fairness issues under model-dependent distribution shifts, they all make rather strong assumptions about the distribution shifts and do not apply to the general SDPP framework.
-For example, \citet{zezulka2023performativity, hu2022achieving, Raab_Boczar_Fazel_Liu_2024} assumed there exists a causal model that depicts how data distribution would shift based on the ML model, and these causal models need to be fully known. \citet{Raab_Boczar_Fazel_Liu_2024} studied a special type of model-dependent distribution shift where only the group proportion/participation changes based on ML models.
-In Appendix \ref{app:related}, we discuss these works in more detail and provide a comprehensive literature review.
+It is worth noting that although a few recent works also studied fairness issues under model-induced distribution shifts, they all make rather strong assumptions about the distribution shifts and do not apply to the general SDPP framework.
+For example, \citet{mishler2022fair} pointed out the fairness issues under performative settings without providing solutions to achieve fairness and stability at the same time. \citet{zezulka2023performativity, hu2022achieving, Raab_Boczar_Fazel_Liu_2024, somerstep2024algorithmic} assumed there exists a causal model that depicts how data distribution would shift based on the ML model, and these causal models need to be fully known for the fairness mechanisms to work. \citet{Raab_Boczar_Fazel_Liu_2024} studied a special type of model-induced distribution shift where only the group proportion changes.
+In App. \ref{app:related}, we discuss more related works.

 The rest of the paper is organized as follows.
 Section \ref{section:formulation} provides the background of SDPP.
 Section \ref{sec:fair_issue} formulates the problem and demonstrates the unfairness and polarization issues of PS solutions.
 Section \ref{sec:fair_mechanism} highlights the difficulties of simultaneously achieving fairness and stability in SDPP, where we first show that existing fairness mechanisms commonly used in supervised learning may fail in SDPP settings and then propose a novel fairness mechanism.
 In Section \ref{section:convergence}, we conduct the theoretical analysis and show that our method can effectively improve fairness while maintaining stability.
 Finally, Section \ref{section:numerical} empirically validates the proposed method on both synthetic and real data.